GestorMC/Gestor/README.md

 ## Features

-Here's an exhaustive list of features coming into the 1.0 release and the status of their development: [Github Projects](https://github.com/OpenModInstaller/OpenModInstaller/projects/2)
+Here's an exhaustive list of features coming into the 1.0 release and the status of their development: [GitHub Projects](https://github.com/OpenModInstaller/OpenModInstaller/projects/2)

 ## Download